Meet the SERVE 6.8 Staff

 Stephanie Russell – Associate Director

 Drawn to Social Work to have the opportunity to serve as a career; Stephanie enjoys being able to work in an organization that is making a positive difference in our community every day.
 Beginning with SERVE 6.8 as a Masters of Social Work intern and now as an employee, Stephanie has been able to utilize her passions for problem solving and analyzing to be a part of developing SERVE 6.8’s funding strategies, improving data collection methods and reportable outcomes, and supervising intern experiences.
-Sitting in her current role, overseeing the organization’s daily operations, allows Stephanie to live out her call to serve those experiencing poverty.
+Sitting in her current role, overseeing the organization’s daily operations & programs, allows Stephanie to live out her call to serve those experiencing poverty.

 Sarah Dayton – Resource Center Director